Giandom/data-contracts/opendatamesh.org/quickstart/README.md

 * Password: @1rl1n3D3m0!

-Congratulations!
-You have successfully deployed your first Data Product.
+Congratulations 🎉 You have successfully deployed and tested your first data product!

 # Cleanup
 To delete all the resources created in this guide, navigate to the **infrastructure** folder and execute the following commands, replacing the placeholders with the values from the configuration used in this demo.